 Hitting Peter Pan, the Many Adventures of Winnie the Pooh, and Under the Sea ~ Journey of the Little Mermaid can allow you to save those FastPass+ selections for the Magic Kingdom Mountain Range attractions, which are located throughout the park.
 If Enchanted Tales with Belle doesn’t have too long of a line once you finish everything else, it may be a good time to do that, too.

 Morning Snack: Citrus Swirl – It’s never too early for ice cream.
 Dole Whip v.
 Citrus Swirl: choose your allegiance wisely.
 I love both, but I’m going for the unique-to-the-Magic Kingdom Citrus Swirl.
 The lines are typically shorter, and it’s truly unique to Disney.

-Late Morning Attractions: Disney Classics – Since you’re in Adventureland anyway, it’s a good time for Jungle Cruise and Pirates of the Caribbean.
-(If you were serious about efficient strategy, you might try to use those FastPass+ first, then book new FastPass+ for these.)
-If you can hold off on the ice cream, you might actually want to do these two before the snack.
+Late Morning Attractions: Disney Classics – Late morning is a good time for Jungle Cruise and Pirates of the Caribbean.
 Then, head to Haunted Mansion and ‘it’s a small world’ before heading to lunch.
-It’s probably excessive to schedule a restroom break on the itinerary, but the Tangled Toilets between Haunted Mansion and ‘it’s a small world’ are pretty cool.
-Don’t worry, we will pencil in some time to come back and marvel at these restrooms at night when the lanterns are lit up.
+It’s probably excessive to schedule a restroom break on the itinerary, but the Tangled Toilets by ‘it’s a small world’ are one of the best restrooms at Walt Disney World (yes, we actually ranked them!).